 - Governance: Train all developers on new skills and processes that will be critical to support evolving containerization initiatives.
 Skills in DevOps, Docker, microservice design and Kubernetes are foundational, or projects will inevitably run into stability issues and delays.

 - Security: With the growing use of container technologies in client-facing cloud solutions, security becomes even more important.
 Follow CIS Benchmarks (Kubernetes and Docker) and adopt container-specific tools and processes for image scanning and vulnerability management.

 Q: What else should we know about the future of containerization?

-A: Deployment of applications on lightweight containers with a container-optimized OS gives more processing power to the containers and so better utilization.
+A: Deployment of applications on lightweight containers with a container-optimised OS gives more processing power to the containers and so better utilisation.
 Vendors are beginning to come up with extremely lightweight Linux operating systems for container deployments.
-Such a container-optimized OS is designed for clustered deployments, providing automation, security and scalability for most critical applications.
+Such a container-optimised OS is designed for clustered deployments, providing automation, security and scalability for most critical applications.
 By removing unnecessary libraries and services, requirements for security patches and other maintenance are also reduced.